 The disaccharides that can be obtained from the digestion of amylopectin are maltose and isomaltose.

-The structure of glycogen is very similar to amylopectin but more branched, with one branch every 8 to 12 glucose unit
+The structure of glycogen is very similar to amylopectin but more branched, with one branch every 8 to 12 glucose units.

 Glycogen is the way in which glucose is stored in animals.
-Glycogen is stored mainly in liver (to release glucose to blood when necessary) and in muscle, where it is used as a reserve of energy for muscular contraction (Answer to C-o8)
+Glycogen is stored mainly in the liver (to release glucose into the blood when necessary) and in muscles, where it is used as a reserve of energy for muscular contraction.

-Hetero-polysaccarides contain two or more different kind of monosaccharides.
-Usually they provide extracellular support for organisms of all kingdoms: the bacteria cell envelope, or the matrix that holds individual cells together in animal tissues, and provides protection, shape and support to cells, tissues and organs.
+Heteropolysaccharides contain two or more different monosaccharides.
+Usually, they provide extracellular support for organisms of all kingdoms: the bacterial cell envelope, or the matrix that holds individual cells together in animal tissues, and provides protection, shape, and support to cells, tissues, and organs.

-Hetero-polysaccharides provide extracellular support to very different organisms, from bacteria to humans; together with fibrous proteins, like collagen, elastin, fibronectin, laminin and others, heteropolysaccharides are the most important components of the extracellular matrix.
-Hyaluronic acid, condroitin sulfates and dermatan sulfates are important heteropolysaccharides in the extracellular matrix.
-These heteropolysaccharides usually are formed by the repetition of a disaccharide unit of an aminosugar and an acid sugar.
+Heteropolysaccharides provide extracellular support to very different organisms, from bacteria to humans; together with fibrous proteins, like collagen, elastin, fibronectin, laminin, and others, heteropolysaccharides are the most important components of the extracellular matrix.

 Established specific functions of some glycosaminoglycans are: